-- 2020: the present study aims at defining the impact of the extended capacity and formulate recommandations - 2021-20225: during this period, an update of the study will be performed. - The CorWind model from DTU will be validated on the basis of the most recent data available and it will be checked whether significant technological evolutions of wind turbines are expected compared to the assumptions usedmade in the 2020present study.
-On this basis, updated time series will have to be verified and amended when needed. simulated if relevant. - Assumptions will be verified and amended where needed a.o. on the basis of the updated adequacy and flexibility study and the return of experience of 2.3 GW installed capacity, together with the current "storm procedure" and the revised Alpha component of the imbalance price.
-Should the assumptions lead to a modification of the recommandations from the 2020 study, a new public consultation would be foreseen. - Finally, the updated study will further specify the final minimal requirement of HWS technology, the precise requirements for the ramping rate restrictions (communication, reaction time, etc.) and the cap for non-remunerated preventive curtailment.
+- 2020: the present study aims at defining the impact of the extended capacity and formulate recommandations - 2021-20225: during this period, an update of the study will be performed. - The CorWind model from DTU will be validated on the basis of the most recent data available and it will be checked whether significant technological evolutions of wind turbines are expected compared to the assumptions made in the present study.
+On this basis, updated time series will be simulated if relevant. - Assumptions will be verified and amended where needed a.o. on the basis of the updated adequacy and flexibility study and the return of experience of 2.3 GW installed capacity, together with the current "storm procedure" and the revised Alpha component of the imbalance price. - Finally, the updated study will further specify the final minimal requirement of HWS technology, the precise requirements for the ramping rate restrictions (communication, reaction time, etc.) and the cap for non-remunerated preventive curtailment.